 Starting a business is difficult, but having a credible mentor and/or advisor who has been through what you’re going through can be a good source of support and encouragement.
 They’re also good people to vent to when you need an ear.

 Mentors and advisers are invested in helping you hone your skills.
 Also, don’t forget that you’ll probably teach them a lot, too!

-What should you look for in mentors and advisers?
+What should you look for in mentors and advisors?

-When it comes to advisers, what you should be looking for depends on whether you’re putting together an advisory board or seeking individual advisers.
+When it comes to advisors, what you should be looking for depends on whether you’re putting together an advisory board or seeking individual advisors.

-Find our seven tips for putting together a strategic advisory board here and ten tips for what to look for in an adviser here.
+Find our seven tips for putting together a strategic advisory board here and ten tips for what to look for in an advisor here.

 Looking for a mentor is a little more personal.
 Here are a few questions to ask yourself when seeking mentors: